Farm to Table

 - Building skills and knowledge through community kitchen trainings, farm tours and other educational opportunties.

-- Helping communities develop low-cost shared purchasing models, such as the Good Food Bag, for ordering bulk produce to distribute in natural gathering places.
+- Helping communities develop low-cost shared purchasing models for ordering bulk produce to distribute in natural gathering places.

 Awards and Recognition